Grace-xuan/Sexism-Detection-Survey/README.md

 This survey provides an extensive overview of recent advancements in sexism detection.

+[Highlights]

 We present details of the various **resources** used in this field and **methodologies** applied to the task, covering **different languages, modalities, models, and approaches**.

-Moreover, we examine the specific **challenges** these models encounter in accurately identifying and classifying sexism.
+Examine the specific **challenges** these models encounter in accurately identifying and classifying sexism.

-Additionally, we highlight areas that require further research and propose **potential new directions** for future exploration in the domain of sexism detection.
+Highlight areas that require further research and propose **potential new directions** for future exploration in the domain of sexism detection.

-Through this comprehensive exploration, we strive to contribute to the advancement of **interdisciplinary research**, fostering a collective effort to combat sexism in its multifaceted manifestations.
+Contribute to the advancement of **interdisciplinary research**, fostering a collective effort to combat sexism.

 ---